Crediting Policies and Counting Guidelines

 - Life Insurance gifts will be counted at cash value if the insured is of a younger generation than the donor such as a child or grandchild.

-- Term life insurance will not be accepted and therefore will not be counted in the campaign.
+- Term life insurance will not be accepted.

 - The college may accept gifts of real estate, including houses, condominiums, commercial properties, farm land, rental property, and undeveloped land after a thorough review is made by Rhodes in accordance with Gift Handling Policies.
 These same guidelines will be followed for deferred gifts of remainder interest in a residence or farm.